kasperbrink/markdown-cv/index.md

 </div>

 ## Experienced digital and AI lead
 I work at the intersection between strategy, engineering, management and product development.
-Providing real business impact and changing the status quo has been my agenda in my recent role in Novo Nordisk DDIT PS.
-Always pushing for collaboration and solutions that meet the users' needs, whether that is a simple workflow or a complex AI solution.
+Providing real business impact, using the rigth tools has been is agenda in my recent role in Trifork as well as in Novo Nordisk DDIT PS.
+Always pushing for collaboration, my drive comes from working on solutions that meet the users' needs, whether that is a simple workflow or a complex AI solution.
 Strong foundation within AI and statistics, business acumen, focus on team success and deliveries.
 Open and straightforward communication to any level of business.

 ## Skills